raczandras/EventManager/README.md

   "DbConnection": "Server=localhost;Database=EventManager;Trusted_Connection=True;TrustServerCertificate=True;"
 }
 ```
+4. If you are running it in Visual Studio, make sure the startup project is set to `EventManager.Server`

-4. Run the project.
+5. Run the project.
-5. The swagger UI will be available at: `/swagger/index.html`.
+6. The swagger UI will be available at: `/swagger/index.html`.

 ## Available Endpoints